 If that wasn't worth enough for you to create an account, we'll continue :)

 Have you ever done research that you needed to share with someone?
 Let's say you've found 15 websites with useful information.
 In the past, you have had to copy each one and paste it in the document or a message and then send it.
 Isn't that too complex?
 Yeah, we thought so too.

 Toast offers you sharing by link or email.
 Back to our found 15 tabs.
 With Toast to share those with someone in Slack will require you exactly 4 clicks and no matter if there are 3 tabs you need to share or 60, that's just a second to do.
 On the other end, your colleague would be able to see a beautiful page with an organized list of all tabs with their real names (not just random unclear links).

 Email sharing is almost as easy, save a folder, enter the recipient's email and your folder is copied to his Toast.

 Bad things, unfortunately, happen in life.
 A computer could break or get stolen, some virus can delete everything on the device...
 You know all of these possible bad stories no worse than we do.
 Losing the device is hard, but we all actually are more worried about the data that we had there.

-With Toast account all of your sessions are stored on the reliable, continuously backed-up server that is physically secured and monitored.
+With Toast account all of your folders are stored on the reliable, continuously backed-up server that is physically secured and monitored.
 So there is no chance your data gets lost with your device.
 On any other device you would be able to access everything saved in Toast.

 – Ok, well, that is all great, but I'm worried about sharing my personal information.
 In other words - Toast Security Principles.